ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_1_Eng.md

 This property limits the number of bytes of memory that can be used to execute a single query statement.

-This property can be changed using the ALTER SYSTEM statement during system operation
+This property can be changed using the ALTER SYSTEM statement during system operation.

 #### EXECUTOR_FAST_SIMPLE_QUERY